mgechev/blog.mgechev.com/content/post/2017-12-07-redux-anti-patterns-race-conditions-testability.md

 };
 ```

-This way we will make sure that we always get the latest session.
+This way we can make sure that we always get the latest session inside of the `setGuide` async action.

-### Using Resolve Parameter
+### Using Resolve Argument

-If we modify `setGuide` in a different way:
+If we refactor `setGuide` in a different way:

 ```typescript
 const setGuide = (session: Session) => (dispatch, getStore) => {